Preserving Canada’s Economic Prosperity Act

 - $1 million per day for individuals

 Preliminary discussions have been held with stakeholders during the development of this legislation.
-We are committed to working closely with affected stakeholders throughout the implementation of the act, if it is passed.
+We are committed to working closely with affected stakeholders throughout the implementation of the act, if it is enacted.

 We recognize the importance of the oil and gas sector, both as an economic driver and as an employer of thousands of Albertans.
 The effective implementation of the act is an important step to defend Alberta’s workers, our economy and our progress on climate change.

-If passed, Bill 12 would come into force upon proclamation.
+Bill 12 will come into force upon proclamation.